PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 For a different thickness you’ll need to adapt it.

->[!TIP]
+!!! tips

->For a better assembly and if your software does not add it automaticaly use "dog bone" filet on every corner. :bone:
+	For a better assembly and if your software does not add it automaticaly use "dog bone" filet on every corner. :bone:

 ![Dogbone example.png](images/Dogbone_example.png)

 ### Reference Plate

 In order to calibrate correctly your CNC machine you'll find here the .dxf file and the expected dimensions of a reference plate.
-If your parameters allowed you to reach these dimensions, you can report the adaptation on the [PlanktoScope_CaseV2.6.dxf] and launch the milling with more insurance.
+If your parameters allowed you to reach these dimensions, you can report the adaptation on the *PlanktoScope_CaseV2.6.dxf* and launch the milling with more insurance.

 | Files           | Description                    |
 |-----------------|--------------------------------|